3tty0n/code-example-for-the-trace/md/slide.md

 guard_true(i2)
 *jump(result1, n1)
 ```

+Jump to the begging of the loop.
 ]
 ---

 # Phases: Compilation (code generation)

-generate efficient machine code using a trace
+- turn a trace into efficient machine code

+## generated machine code

+- immediately execuatble

+  - uses in the next iteration loop

 ---